dburm/docker-builder/README.md

         Distribution to use

     --source, --src PATH_TO_SOURCES
         Path to package source.
-Current directory if unspecified
+Current directory if not specified

     --output, -o
         Path to folder for build results.
 Default is buildresult/ inside